-Following the 27th International Interdisciplinary Conference on the Environment, Dr. Amy Erickson was nominated for the Vice Presidency of the Interdisciplinary Environmental Association.
-She will serve as Vice President for the 2023-2025 term.
+Following the 28th International Interdisciplinary Conference on the Environment, Dr. Amy Erickson was nominated President of the Interdisciplinary Environmental Association.
+She will serve as President for the 2024-2026 term.
 Dr. Erickson is a marine ecologist and Associate Professor of Biological Sciences at Louisiana State University Shreveport in Shreveport, Louisiana, where she has been teaching, conducting research, and performing service for the past 15 years.

 She is particularly interested in chemical ecology and has worked in mangrove, seagrass, and coral reef ecosystems.
 Dr. Erickson’s research has been published in The Journal of Experimental Marine Biology and Ecology and The Journal of Chemical Ecology.
 She is the recipient of multiple grants from the LA Board of Regents Support Fund, the most recent of which advances studies in GIS.
 Dr. Erickson has served as Graduate Director of the MS in Biological Sciences Program at LSUS, a member of the Science and Education Advisory Council for the Louisiana Universities Marine Consortium, and a research associate/collaborator of the Smithsonian Marine Station in Fort Pierce.
 Currently, Dr. Erickson is working on the control of the invasive, freshwater fern Salvinia molesta, which is particularly problematic in Louisiana and Texas.

-To learn more about the IEA’s newest VP, check out the Q&A below!
+To learn more about Dr. Erickson, check out the Q&A below!

 Q: How did you get involved with the IEA?